 Americans see up to 10,000 ads every day.

-Because consumers are exposed to such a high volume of promotions, brands need to find new and exciting ways to communicate with consumers, market products and services, and improve brand recognition.
+Because consumers are exposed to such a high volume of promotions, brands need to find new and exciting ways to communicate with consumers, use digital marketing tactics to promote products and services, and improve brand recognition.

 Virtual Reality vs. Augmented Reality